-From autumn 2018 onwards, there is one major in the Master's Programme in Engineering Physics: Engineering Physics.
+The major in the Master's Programme in Engineering Physics is Engineering Physics.
 In addition, Aalto University participates in a double degree programme in Advanced Materials for Innovation and Sustainability (EIT Raw Materials).

 The objective of the major is to give the student the chance of profiling the studies for the future professional life while providing a very strong background in physics and mathematics.
 The studies include a lot of hands-on experience with research.

 The student’s curriculum consists of a major (40-65 ECTS), an option for a minor (20-25 ECTS), elective studies (25-30 ECTS), and a master’s thesis (30 ECTS), 120 ECTS in total.

 Students are required to complete a Master's thesis, which is a research assignment with a workload corresponding to 30 ECTS credits.
 The student and the supervising professor agree upon the topic of the thesis.
 The topic of the thesis is usually related to the student’s major, or in some special cases to a minor.
 Master's theses are typically written for a company or for one of the research projects of the department in question.

 The study environment in the programme is strongly international, and studies are conducted in multicultural groups.
 The School of Science offers diverse possibilities for student exchange all over the world.
 Exchange studies can be included in the degree e.g. as an international minor.
 Other possibilities for developing one’s global competence are e.g. conducting practical training abroad, taking a summer course abroad or acting as a tutor for first-year students.